 (a) where a Connection Agreement has been entered into for the Premises within the twelve months immediately prior to the date of the change in Measurement Class, in which case the terms of that Connection Agreement shall stand;

-(b) where the Customer was neither the owner nor the occupier of the Premises at the time of the migration to Measurement Class C or E. Add new Clause 184 as follows (and renumber existing 184)
+(b) where the Customer was neither the owner nor the occupier of the Premises at the time of the migration.

+Add new Clause 184 as follows (and renumber existing 184)

+184. Within six months following the period of twelve months from the date of the first migration and where the DNO/IDNO Party has not agreed a new MIC pursuant to paragraph 181, the DNO/IDNO Party shall reasonably determine an appropriate MIC, having regard to the maximum demands in that period and shall notify the Customer that this will replace the default MIC.
+The revised MIC will be applied:

+(a) if less than the default MIC, from the date of the migration or

+(b) if greater than the default MIC, from a date within the twelve month period that the appropriate MIC should be reasonably applied.

-184. 184.
-In this Part 4, the following definitions shall apply:
+185. In this Part 4, the following definitions shall apply: